 Authorization mechanisms should then check whether authenticated users have the necessary permissions to access the system.
 This is typically done by checking the user’s assigned roles and corresponding access permissions.
 If the user’s assigned roles and permissions match the required access level, they are granted access to the system.

-It is important to regularly review and update authentication and authorization mechanisms to ensure that they remain effective and secure.
-This includes updating passwords regularly, implementing multi-factor authentication, and ensuring that the privileges matrix is up-to-date and accurate.
+It is important to regularly review and update authentication and authorization mechanisms to ensure they remain effective and secure.
+This includes updating passwords regularly, implementing multi-factor authentication, and ensuring the privileges matrix is up-to-date and accurate.

 By ensuring that proper authentication and authorization mechanisms are in place, you can reduce the risk of unauthorized access and maintain the security of your computerized system.